JasonLocklin/Dissertation/SA/Results.md

 adaptation ranges from 23% to 330%, where 0% would represent no change and 100% would indicate eye movements directly to the perturbed location (i.e., complete adaptation).
-Thus, adaptation of 330% would indicate severe overcompensation.
+Thus, adaptation of 330% would indicate severe overcompensation, or an outright error.
 To gain a more precise estimate of adaptation, the analysis was repeated with all trials.
 In this case all four blocks demonstrated significant adaptation